How to Choose the Best Online Concert Platform [2024 Update]

 Since it is a free platform, Facebook poses many challenges related to video ownership, time limits on videos, monetization, and more.
 Aside from those few technical restrictions, live streaming with Facebook Live is valuable for connecting with existing audiences.

 It is common for broadcasters who use premium streaming solutions to connect their accounts to multicast to both Facebook and their websites.
-This allows users to tap into their existing Facebook audiences while accessing the professional tools of a video hosting solution.
+This allows users to tap into their existing Facebook audiences while accessing the professional digital tools of a video hosting solution.

 Key Features: